-Whatever your question I am going to try to give you the answers you need.
+Whatever your questions, I will try to give you the answers you seek.

 How Does Term Life Insurance Work

 How does life insurance work?
-Well that’s a simple question that has a complicated answer.
-But to avoid confusion I am starting with the most affordable and simple form of coverage – term life insurance.
+Well, that’s a simple question with a complicated answer.
+But to avoid confusion, I am starting with the most affordable and straightforward form of coverage: term life insurance.

-For most people, most of the time term life insurance works a charm.
+For most people, term life insurance works a charm.
 It provides temporary protection to cover income should a worst-case scenario unfold.
-Think about it, “term” is the the root of the word “terminate”.
-By it’s nature, this protection is designed to expire.
-If you have kids, debt and your paycheck is needed to keep the show on the road, term insurance will protect you over the 20 or 30 years your dependents are most vulnerable.
+Think about it: “term” is the root of “terminate.”
+By its nature, this protection is designed to expire.
+If you have kids or debt and your paycheck is needed to keep the show on the road, term insurance protects you over the 10, 20, or 30 years your dependents are most vulnerable.

-While most people live until the end of their policy there are those that don’t.
-Sadly I personally have friends and family that have died without life insurance.
-This sort of situation is extraordinarily difficult for families to handle.
+While most people live until the end of their policy, some don’t.
+Sadly, I have friends and family that have died without life insurance.
+This sort of situation is tough for families to handle.

 The loss of a primary breadwinner often results in the loss of a family home and inconceivable lifestyle changes.

-My guess is, the current pandemic has really pushed that reality home for most of us.
-If you’re like me business has either stopped or stalled and that’s just a small taste of what happens when an income ceases to never return.
+The 2020 pandemic pushed that reality home for most of us.
+If you’re like me, your business either stopped or stalled, and that was just a tiny taste of what happens when your income ceases to return.

 Term Life Insurance: Traditional Coverage

 The industry standard for income replacement is 7 – 10 times your gross salary in protection (this is known as the face value).
-When you do the numbers you quickly see that $100,000 of coverage sounds like a lot but is quickly used when someone passes away.
+When you crunch the numbers, you realize that $100,000 of coverage may seem substantial, but this amount can be quickly depleted after a person’s death.

 Ivari “(Formerly Transamerica Canada), has a compelling online insurance calculator that can give you insight into how much coverage you really might need.”

 The length of time you need coverage is called the term.
-Typically clients select 10, 20 or 30 year periods.
-Selecting your term is VERY important.
-I have sadly seen clients pick a lesser term like 20 years, because they believe their needs will change over time.
-The thing is sometimes the need for life insurance exceeds your estimate.
-Now what?
+Typically, clients select 10, 20, or 30-year periods.
+Choosing your term is very important.
+Unfortunately, I have witnessed clients choosing a shorter term, such as 20 years, because they think their needs won’t change over time.
+However, sometimes the need for life insurance surpasses your initial estimate.
+What then?

-Well if you are younger and in great shape, it’s not too much of a worry.
-In fact, you will pay LESS than you did 20 years ago because the risk to insure you is now lower.
+If you are younger and in great shape, it’s not too much of a worry.
+You pay LESS than you did 20 years ago because the risk to insure you is now lower.
 Why?
-People living longer, advances in healthcare and more competition have made life insurance more affordable than it’s ever been!
+People living longer, advances in healthcare, and more competition have made life insurance more affordable than ever!

-…the real issue crops up if you’re sick or older.
-Life insurance may become MUCH more expensive or even unobtainable.
-If in doubt select a longer term.
-Remember if you find that you no longer need the protection you can simply cancel your coverage.
+The real issue arises if you are sick or older; life insurance may become much more expensive or even unobtainable.
+If in doubt, select a longer term.
+Remember, you can cancel your coverage if you no longer need the protection.

 The next step is the medical questionnaire your agent reviews with you.

-Whether you do this over the phone or in person, this question and answer session with your independent agent is VERY important.
-It helps the life insurance company determine your accurate rating class which ultimately determines the price.
-Your rating is the risk a life insurance company assigns your particular medical situation and it determines your premiums (how much you will pay monthly, yearly or in a lump sum).
+Whether you do this over the phone or in person, this question-and-answer session with your independent agent is critical.
+It helps the life insurance company determine your accurate rating class and price.
+Your rating is the risk a life insurance company assigns your particular medical situation, and it determines your premiums (how much you will pay monthly, yearly, or in a lump sum).

-To give you an idea, approximately 80% of all life insurance applicants in Canada will receive a standard rates or better.
-A standard rate is good, that’s what I have.
-To be eligible for Preferred or Elite rates, you have to be super healthy and have no family history of serious disease before the age of 65.
+To give you an idea, approximately 80% of all life insurance applicants in Canada will receive standard rates or better.
+A standard rate is reasonable; that’s what I have.
+To be eligible for Preferred or Elite rates, you must be healthy and have no family history of serious disease before age 65.

-Typical ratings are standard, preferred, preferred plus.
-The better your rating the cheaper your premiums.
+Typical ratings are standard, preferred, and preferred plus.
+The better your rating, the cheaper your premiums.

 Take me for example.
-I’m healthy, I go to the gym regularly, I jog outside when the weather’s good and I’m not taking medications for any health issues whatsoever.
-You think I’d be a good candidate for a preferred health rating, wouldn’t you?
+I’m healthy; I go to the gym regularly, jog outside when the weather’s good, and do not take medications for any health issues.
+Wouldn’t you consider me a good candidate for a preferred health rating?
 Not so fast.
 Because there’s a history of cancer in my family (my mother and sister), I can never achieve better than a “standard” health rating when I apply for life insurance.
 This would be true even if I were an elite athlete on a strict vegetarian diet.

-Remember, if an agent quotes you preferred life insurance rates, there’s no guarantee you’ll get them.
-It’s entirely up to the underwriters so don’t let anyone tell you otherwise.
+Remember, if an agent quotes your preferred life insurance rates, there’s no guarantee you’ll get them.
+It’s entirely up to the underwriters, so don’t let anyone tell you otherwise.
 Not to mention, preferred or elite rates are offered on minimum coverage amounts depending on the carrier.
-For example, if you’re applying for $250,000 of 20 year term, standard rate may be the best available.
+For example, the standard rate may be best if you apply for $250,000 for the 20-year term.

 One more thing I would like to mention – it’s SUPER important for you to be as truthful as possible about your medical issues.
-Hiding or misrepresenting anything is fraud, which means when you die your beneficiaries (person/people you select to benefit from your policy) won’t get a dime.
+Hiding or misrepresenting anything is a fraud, which means when you die, your beneficiaries (person/people you select to benefit from your policy) won’t get a dime.

 Traditional life insurance often requires a medical exam

-….and it’s one of the things that some my clients loathe.
-The thing is I’m not sure why because it’s a very simple process.
+This is one of those things that some of my clients loathe.
+I’m not sure why because it’s a straightforward process.
 I wrote an article about how most people are healthier than they think.
-So the fear is for the most part baseless.
+So, the fear is, for the most part, baseless.

-Also, depending on your health, age and the amount of coverage you apply for, you may not be required to do a blood or urine test.
-Some carriers like Empire Life will issue you a policy after you’ve successfully answered the questions on their e-applicaiton.
-Some applicants will be required to only do a phone interview with a nurse-practitioner.
-Depending on how the health interview goes, you may or may not be required to do do additional tests.
+Also, depending on your health, age, and the coverage you apply for, you may not be required to do a blood or urine test.
+Some carriers, like Empire Life, issue you a policy after you’ve successfully answered the questions on their e-application.
+Some applicants are required only to do a phone interview with a nurse practitioner.
+Depending on how the health interview goes, you may or may not be required to do additional tests.
 The life insurance company always reserves the right to have you do blood and vitals.

-1. Schedule the exam first thing is in the morning
+1. Schedule the exam first thing in the morning

 2. Don’t eat anything before the exam

-3. Drink plenty of water the day of the exam
+3. Drink plenty of water on the day of the exam

 5. Clean up your diet a couple of weeks before the exam

-6. Avoid caffeine 24 hours before the exam
+6. Avoid caffeine 24 hours before the nurse arrives

 7. Avoid working out the night before your medical

-After this is said and done all of your information is sent to labs for analysis and underwriters receive the results.
-An underwriter is a professional that is trained to asses the risk of insuring applicants.
+After this, your information is sent to labs for analysis, and underwriters receive the results.
+An underwriter is a professional trained to assess the risk of insuring applicants.

 “The exams “really provide a source of data that has a significant protective value for life insurance writers,” Boylan says.
 The exams can confirm the information provided on the application, or reveal health issues that applicants aren’t aware they have or might not have disclosed.
 The full medical underwriting process can help group applicants into health classes, which determines what their rates will be.
 Those who are healthier pay lower rates for coverage.”